 The requirements for your degree plan are outlined below.
 You must explain and justify any departures from distribution requirements.
 Your degree plan must be approved by your advisor prior to pre-registration for your second semester of coursework.
 By the end of your second semester, your committee members from inside the college also must sign your degree plan.
 In addition, at that time, if you have not previously identified an outside member for your committee, you must submit three names for a potential outside member.
 You are urged to secure an outside committee member by pre-registration for your third semester.
-Your degree plan will be approved by the associate dean at the end of the second semester.
+Your degree plan will be approved by the senior associate dean at the end of the second semester.

 List individual courses under appropriate headings.
 For an example of how to present courses, see courses listed under Core, and dissertation research listings below.
-Include grades for courses already completed.
-The degree plan represents the minimum number of hours to fulfill the degree requirements.
+Include grades for courses already completed. \The degree plan represents the minimum number of hours to fulfill the degree requirements.
 Your advisor may require additional course work in many cases.

-Required Courses With advisor approval, up to 30 credits from your master's degree program can be applied to doctoral program requirements.
+Required Courses With advisor and graduate school approval, up to 30 credits from your master's degree program can be applied to doctoral program requirements.
 Students must take a minimum of five advanced-level courses, at least three of which must be taken in the College.
 Advanced-level courses are defined as those that require the completion of an original scholarly paper (academic conference quality) that advances knowledge in the field.
 These courses can fit under the Specialization, Methodological or Supporting categories listed below.
 No more than two of these courses may be taken as independent study.
 These hours may not include 7979/7980 course hours.
 A minimum of 9 credit hours of coursework must be taken outside the college.
 No substitute or transfer courses are allowed to substitute for advanced-level courses.
 Please attach syllabi for all advanced-level courses.

 All doctoral students must have at least one graduate level statistics class.
 A graduate level statistics course taken at the Master's level will satisfy the requirement.
+In addition to basic statistics, all doctoral students must take Research Methods in Mass Comm if they don't test out of the class (see below), two more quantitative or two more qualitative courses, and an additional method specific course to have depth in two methods.